Home > Course Descriptions

 Spring, 1 credit hour

-This course is intended as the precursor to the Senior Culminating Experience in the Finance, BBA program.
-Seniors will meet with faculty on a weekly basis to discuss resumé preparation, job interviewing techniques, identifying and securing internships and internship requirements.
-This course is a prerequisite to Finance Internship (FSMA 480).
-Fifteen lecture hours to include: lecture, discussion, internship preparation and review.
+This course is intended as the precursor to the senior culminating experience in the Financial Services bachelor’s program.
+Seniors meet with faculty on a weekly basis to discuss resume preparation, job interviewing techniques, identifying and securing internships, and internship requirements.
+This course is a pre-requisite to FSMA 480 Internship in Financial Services.

 Prerequisite: senior level status in Financial Services program.